azaifel/devops-qr-code/README.md

 # just testing a trigger by scm after configuring webhooks in github
 # previous job triggered but failed at deploy image for frontend as repo was private
 # I reset repo to public now
+# testing trigger after setting up a new one